Editor’s note: this article has been updated for timeliness.

 Looking to search deeds, mortgages and judgments?
 The Suffolk clerk’s office allows users to search for records on its website, although more detailed records require a visit to the office during business hours, which are often more like bankers’ hours.
 The Nassau clerk does not have an online search function, but the Nassau comptroller posts county contracts on its website.

 Should none of these resources have the information sought, tips on filing FOIL requests for government documents can be found on the state Committee on Open Government’s website, which includes sample letters to use as a template.
 To save time and money, file requests as an email and ask for responses electronically—the government can charge 25 cents per page for paper copies of requested files.

 Have fun storming the castle!

-Full disclosure: Timothy Bolger is a board member of the Press Club of Long Island.
+Full disclosure: Timothy Bolger chairs the Freedom of Information Committee for the Press Club of Long Island.